syedfa/apptentive-documentation/using_apptentive/ios/integration.md

 Interactions can be modified, remotely, without shipping a new app update to the App Store.
 You can easily change a particular event to show a Survey rather than collect Feedback.
 The remote configurability of Apptentive interactions make them perfect for A/B testing and quick iteration.

-### Rating Prompt
+### Ratings Prompt

-Apptentive provides an app rating prompt interaction that aims to provide the best feedback for both you and your customers.
+Apptentive provides an app Ratings Prompt interaction that aims to provide the best feedback for both you and your customers.

 Customers who love your app are asked to rate the app on the App Store.
 Those who dislike your app are instead directed to the Apptentive Message Center, where they can communicate directly with your team.
 You are then able to respond directly to customer issues or feature requests.

-The rating prompt is configured online in your Apptentive dashboard.
+The Ratings Prompt is configured online in your Apptentive dashboard.
 At that time you will configure it to be shown when a certain event is engaged.
 You can also edit the exact text that will be displayed.

-Thus, the only code needed to display a Rating Prompt is to engage events using the `engage:fromViewController:` method.
-The rating prompt is otherwise configured from your Apptentive dashboard.
+Thus, the only code needed to display a Ratings Prompt is to engage events using the `engage:fromViewController:` method.
+The Ratings Prompt is otherwise configured from your Apptentive dashboard.

 ``` objective-c
 	[[ATConnect sharedConnection] engage:@"completed_level" fromViewController:viewController];
 ```

-One you have engaged some events, you can create a rating prompt and modify the parameters which determine when it will be shown in your interaction settings on [Apptentive](http://www.apptentive.com).
+One you have engaged some events, you can create a Ratings Prompt and modify the parameters which determine when it will be shown in your interaction settings on [Apptentive](http://www.apptentive.com).

 ![Enjoyment dialog](https://raw.github.com/apptentive/apptentive-documentation/master/using_apptentive/ios/screenshots/rating_prompt_enjoyment_dialog.png) ![spacer image](https://raw.github.com/apptentive/apptentive-documentation/master/using_apptentive/ios/screenshots/space.png) ![Rating dialog](https://raw.github.com/apptentive/apptentive-documentation/master/using_apptentive/ios/screenshots/rating_prompt_rating_dialog.png) ![spacer image](https://raw.github.com/apptentive/apptentive-documentation/master/using_apptentive/ios/screenshots/space.png) ![feedback dialog image](https://raw.github.com/apptentive/apptentive-documentation/master/using_apptentive/ios/screenshots/rating_prompt_feedback_dialog.png)